kamarthiparamesh/react-event-registration-app/scripts/README.md

 affinidi token list-tokens
 ```

-## Create Policy for Machine user to access the Project
+## Create Policy for PAT to access the Project
-We have created machine user, and there is already default project created.
-Now we have to provide access permission for machine user to generate project token
+We have created PAT, and there is already default project created.
+Now we have to provide access permission for PAT to generate project token
-1. Create IAM policy for the machine user, replace `machineUserId` with actual machine user id
+1. Create IAM policy for the PAT, replace `machineUserId` with actual machine user id
 ```
 affinidi iam add-principal -i machineUserId -t machine_user